ss-chang/Education_Project/images/README.md

 This folder contains images (charts and plots) from 'eda-scriptjared.R'.

 ##pca/
-This folder contains images (charts and plots) from 'pca-script.R'.
+This folder contains images (charts and plots) from 'eda-scriptjared.R'.

 ##xgboost/
 This folder contains images(charts and plots) from 'final-xgboost-script.R'.